Tride0/OfficeOS/README.md

 ### Settings Tool

-- All settings are Dynamically built based on folder
+- All settings are Dynamically built based on folder of setting file
-- Dynamically built based on Permissions
+- Enabled/Disabled based on Permission to Specific Setting
-- Permissions determines which Settings/Categories are shown.
 - All Settings have a Default Value
 - All Settings can be reverted to Default Value
 - All Settings can be reverted to Previous Value